carson-mpspace/tinytapeout-demo/docs/info.md

 ## How it works

 It's a tapped delay line!
-Useful perhaps for measuring time between start and stop signals
+Useful perhaps for measuring time between start and stop signals.
+I have no idea how fast the signal will propagate through the delay line formed with the inverters, so this is a good characterisation test for future projects.

 ## How to test